Cybersecurity has evolved to new levels as the intensity and frequency of data hacks have increased over the past few years.

 7. Create a Risk-based Approach to Cybersecurity

 Identify the potential risks in the current network systems.
-Reverse engineer a firewall, and system security to prevent any hazard is effective.
+Reverse engineer a firewall, and enhance the system security to prevent any potential system attacks.

 Instead of developing a cybersecurity system with all checks, and leaving the data unsecured.
 Assessing the potential flaws in the current system and taking preventive actions is crucial.
 It enhances the possibility of reducing cyber-attacks.